jlg-formation/anyzz1-june-angers-2024/README.md

 - do not use `ng update` but stay informed of what to do using the website https://update.angular.io/
 - make sure there is no vulnerabilities anymore `npm audit` (or you need a very good reason)
 - use a proxy for http request

+### Update the code to use only standalone artefacts

+- update all components, directives, pipes
+- no more modules